casalm26/schoolOS/docs/user-journeys.md

 ## Structural Improvements Introduced

 - **Instructor-scoped operations** – Teachers can now only list classes, manage enrolments, publish assignments, and adjust grades for classes they own.
 This keeps the workflow focused and prevents accidental cross-class edits.
-- **Shared guard helper** – `ClassesService.ensureInstructorAccess` centralises the access rule so assignments and grades reuse the same logic, reducing drift.
-- **Documented journey** – This page provides a canonical flow reference for onboarding and future product work.
+- **Roster-backed gradebook** – `GET /api/assignments/:assignmentId/grades` now returns every enrolled student with their latest grade status so teachers see pending work alongside completed assessments.
+- **Self-service student routes** – `/api/students/me/assignments` and `/api/students/me/grades` let the client reuse the authenticated session without juggling IDs.
+- **Context-rich student feed** – Assignment overview responses embed class titles, codes, and lead instructor details so student dashboards stay self-contained.

 These changes ensure teachers and students land in purpose-built workspaces that only surface the data they own, reinforcing a “dead simple” experience without compromising data boundaries.